EXPATS – How much should we be saving for our children’s education?

 What Else to Consider

-The average costs mentioned previously just consider the tuition for enrolment into university.
+The average education costs mentioned previously just consider the tuition for enrolment into university.
 If the child will attend a college/university setting and live on campus, which is the most common option for students, those numbers jump significantly with room and board often costing far more than education.
 In some cases, saving for 20,000-30,000 GBP or more per year makes sense, especially if the student will be attending a well-respected university.

 Considering this, how should you put money aside for your child’s education?
 Investing at a young age is one of the best ways to pay for your child’s education.
 You can use many types of investment products to tuck away a small amount each month starting as soon as your child is born.
 This makes it easier to save the large amounts you’ll need to pay for your child’s education.